idupree/chrome-tab-unloader/README.md

 ===

-This addon gives you a simple button to unload the current tab, or all tabs, in order to save on system resources (RAM, CPU), or to make the tab quiet.
+This addon gives you a simple button to unload the current tab, or all tabs, You might do this in order to save on system resources (RAM, CPU), or to make the tab quiet.
 Reload the tab just by clicking in its content area.

 Placeholder page design